ksherer1492/capstone/README.md

 - What separates highly reviewed restaurants from poorly reviewed ones?
 - What key factors help determine the best restaurant locations across different cities?
-- How can restaurant owners leverage customer sentiment and competition data to make smarter decisions?

-## What the Dashboard Provides
+## Dashboard Features

-This interactive dashboard provides **location-specific business intelligence** and **strategic guidance** to help restaurant owners:
+This interactive dashboard provides four main analysis pages:

-- Identify high-potential areas using income and demographic data.
-- Understand local competition and customer sentiment from Google reviews.
-- Tailor offerings and positioning based on neighborhood characteristics.
-- Compare cities and spot underserved markets.

-## Dashboard Pages & Features

 ### 1. **City Category Analysis**
-- Identifies local strengths, weaknesses, and consumer preferences.
+- Identify localized strengths, weaknesses, and preferences.
-- Allows cross-city market comparisons by cuisine and price tier.
+- Compare market conditions across cities.

 ### 2. **Similarity Measure**
-- Select a census tract and view the top 10 most demographically similar tracts.
+- Select a census tract and view the top 10 most similar tracts based on income and demographic features.
-- Uses dot product similarity across standardized features.
+- Visualize similarity via dot product and see key contributing variables.
-- Visualizes the most important traits contributing to similarity.

 ### 3. **Census Tract Clustering Analysis**
-- Groups tracts using a precomputed similarity matrix.
-- Explore clusters of neighborhoods with shared economic and racial characteristics.
+- Explore clusters of census tracts grouped by income and race characteristics.
-- Gain regional insights into community-level market behavior.
+- Understand how different areas relate and differ from each other.

 ### 4. **Search Census Tract**
-- Enter any U.S. address to find the corresponding census tract.
-- Get real-time guidance based on tract-level data.
-- Highlight areas on the map and receive targeted **strategic recommendations**:
-  - Competition density and pricing
-  - Google review sentiment trends
-  - Suggestions on how to best **position your restaurant** to align with local demand
+- Input an address and automatically retrieve its corresponding census tract using Google Maps and the Census Geocoder APIs.

-Each page includes an **About** section explaining the underlying methods and how they support data-driven decision-making.
+Each page includes an **About** section explaining the methodology and how it supports answering the project’s key questions.

 ## Data Sources

 - [Google Maps API](https://developers.google.com/maps/documentation)
 - [U.S. Census Bureau](https://www.census.gov/data.html)
 - Public restaurant inspection datasets
-- Google Places & Review Data
-- GeoJSON & shapefiles for spatial analysis
+- GeoJSON files and shapefiles for census tracts

 ## Disclaimer of Data Bias

-- **Survivorship Bias**: Data may favor restaurants that have survived long enough to accumulate reviews.
+- **Survivorship Bias**: Data may favor restaurants that survived long enough to generate reviews.
-- **Nonresponse Bias**: Census data reflects only respondents; weights and margins of error are applied to adjust.
+- **Nonresponse Bias**: Census data includes only respondents; statistical weights and margins of error are applied to compensate.

 ## Getting Started